Betty (Taylor Swift song)

-"Betty" (stylized in all lowercase) is a song by American singer-songwriter Taylor Swift, taken from her eighth studio album, Folklore (2020).
-It was written by Swift and Joe Alwyn (under the pseudonym William Bowery), who produced the track with Aaron Dessner and Jack Antonoff.
+"Betty" is a song by the American singer-songwriter Taylor Swift from her eighth studio album, Folklore (2020).
+It was written by Swift and Joe Alwyn (under the pseudonym William Bowery), and the former produced the track with Aaron Dessner and Jack Antonoff.
 MCA Nashville and Republic Records released the song to US country radio on August 17, 2020.
 "Betty" is an Americana-inspired song combining country, folk rock, and guitar pop.
 Its production consists of a harmonica, a pedal steel, guitars, and a key change after the bridge.

 The lyrics are about a relationship between two fictitious characters named James and Betty.
 Some media publications initially interpreted the song in a queer context due to the lyrics not mentioning James's gender, but Swift stated that James is a 17-year-old boy.
 Narrated from his perspective, "Betty" is about his apology to Betty after having cheated on her.
 They are two of the three characters involved in a love triangle depicted in three Folklore tracks, the other two being "Cardigan" (from Betty's perspective) and "August" (from the remaining unnamed character's perspective).

 Music critics viewed "Betty" as a throwback to Swift's early country-music songs.
 Many praised its engaging storytelling and commended how her songwriting matured over the course of her career.
 "Betty" peaked at number six on Hot Country Songs and number 42 on the Billboard Hot 100.
 It peaked within the top 40 on singles charts in Australia, Canada, and Singapore.
-The single was certified gold by Music Canada (MC) and silver by the British Phonographic Industry (BPI).
+The single was certified gold by Music Canada (MC) and the British Phonographic Industry (BPI).
 Swift performed "Betty" live at the 55th Academy of Country Music Awards on September 16, 2020.
 The performance was recorded, and released on digital music platforms two days later.
-The song was included on the set list of the Eras Tour in 2023.
+The song was included on the set list of the Eras Tour (2023–2024).